guettli/desktop-tips-and-tricks/README.md

 # Desktop tips and tricks

-This page is for everybody.
+This page is for everybody working with a desktop computer.
 If you are a software developer, then please have a look at [my guidelines](https://github.com/guettli/programming-guidelines)

+Although mobile interfaces are very important.
+I prefer a desktop PC/Laptop for daily **work**.
+In spare time I use my mobile phone more than my desktop PC/Laptop.

 ## Monitor
 reduce brightness.
 I most cases the screen is too bright.

 ## Copy+Paste History

 A clipboard manager is a great tool.
-Don't ask my why only few people is one.
+Don't ask me why only a few people use one.

 [CopyQ](https://github.com/hluk/CopyQ) work on Linux, Windows, Mac.